ngryan3/Stonks/README.md

 ## How to run?

 Clone the Stonk repository.
 Make sure all libraries in the requirements.txt file within the stonk_website folder are installed.
+This can done through the command `pip install -r ./stonk_website/requirements.txt`

 To run the website:
 1. In terminal, change to the stonk_website folder (command is `cd stonk_website`)